xeolabs/xeometry-guide/transforming.md

 ### Example

 In the example below, we'll load a glTF model of a reciprocating saw.
 Then we rotate the saw 90 degrees about its local X axis, so that we see it from the side.
-Finally, we translate and rotate a cover object to reveal the saw's inner objects.
+Finally, we translate and rotate a cover object,  away from the saw, to reveal the saw's inner objects.

 ```javascript
 var viewer = new xeometry.Viewer();